First measurement of the cross section for top quark pair production with additional charm jets using dileptonic final states in pp collisions at $\sqrt{s} = $ 13 TeV: Introduction

 Although the additional {\PQb} jets in $\ttbb$ events are predominantly produced via gluon splitting into $\PQb\PAQb$ pairs, they can also originate from the decay of a Higgs boson (\PH).
-Previous measurements of Higgs boson production in association with a top quark pair, where the Higgs boson decays into a pair of {\PQb} quarks ($\ttbar\PH$, $\PH\to \PQb\PAQb$)~\cite{Sirunyan:2018hoz,Sirunyan:2018mvw,Aaboud:2018urx,Aaboud:2017rss}, suffer from a non-resonant background of gluon-induced $\ttbb$ events.
-Similarly, $\ttcc$ production constitutes a non-negligible background due to misidentification of {\PQc} jets as {\PQb} jets.
-The $\ttcc$ background contribution has previously been estimated from simulations, entailing uncertainties at the level of 50\%~\cite{Sirunyan:2018mvw,Aaboud:2017rss}.
-The measurement presented here provides a basis for an estimate of the $\ttcc$ background from data that can be used to significantly reduce this uncertainty in future $\ttbar\PH$ analyses.
+Previous measurements of Higgs boson production in association with a top quark pair, where the Higgs boson decays into a pair of {\PQb} quarks ($\ttbar\PH$, $\PH\to \PQb\PAQb$)~\cite{Sirunyan:2018hoz,Sirunyan:2018mvw,Aaboud:2018urx,Aaboud:2017rss}, suffer from a nonresonant background of gluon-induced $\ttbb$ events, and to a lesser extent also from $\ttcc$ events due to the misidentification of {\PQc} jets as {\PQb} jets.
+The techniques described here provide a basis for a simultaneous measurement of the $\ttbb$ and $\ttcc$ processes from data that can be adopted in future $\ttbar\PH$ analyses to significantly reduce the uncertainties related to these backgrounds.